masc-ucsc/docs/docs/livehd/04-api.md

 # C++ API

 LiveHD is built on C++17, LGraph and LNAST are the two key data structures inside LiveHD to support new hardware design.
-Besides LNAST and LGraph, there are other data structures like `mmap_lib::str`.

 * [LGraph](05-lgraph.md) stands for Live Graph.
 It is graph or netlist data structure at the core of LiveHD.
 * [LNAST](06-lnast.md) stands for Language Neutral AST.
 It is an Abstract Syntax Tree (AST) designed to be simple but to allow the translation from multiple languages like CHIRRTL, Verilog, and Pyrope.
-* [mmap_lib::str](07-mmapstr.md) to provide persistent strings